 Dr. Noon brings expertise in the effects of land management practices on wildlife populations, particularly in the conservation of imperiled vertebrate species in aquatic and terrestrial ecosystems.
 He has held science leadership positions in the U.S. Forest Service and National Biological Service, and continues to contribute significantly to promoting biodiversity conservation on U.S. Federal lands.

-DR. TERRY ROOT, Emeritus Professor, Woods Institute for the Environment, Stanford University
+DR. TERRY L. ROOT, Emeritus Professor, Woods Institute for the Environment, Stanford University

 DR. MARK SCHWARTZ, Professor, Department of Environmental Science and Policy, University of California Davis

 Dr. Schwartz is a conservation biologist with research interests in climate change impacts on rare and endangered plant species, climate change adaptation through resource management and decision making under uncertainty for resource managers.
 He is a champion for assisting graduate students in the ecological sciences pursue careers in conservation outside academia and is the founder and Editor in Chief of the applied journal Conservation Science and Practice.

 DR. LEE TALBOT, Professor, Department of Environmental Science and Policy, George Mason University

 Dr. Talbot is an ecologist and geographer with extensive experience in national and international environmental affairs, biodiversity conservation and environmental policy.
 He is an original author of the Endangered Species Act and the proposal that led to the Convention on Trade of Endangered Species (CITES).
 Dr. Talbot has worked in 134 countries and serves as a senior environmental advisor to sub-organizations of the World Bank and U.N. and spokesperson for the Endangered Species Act.